12 Top-Rated Day Trips from Zürich

 4 Rheinfall (Rhine Falls)

-After emerging from the west end of Lake Constance, the Rhine River flows through a beautiful green valley before plunging over the Rhine Falls and flowing on toward Basel.
+After emerging from the west end of Lake Constance, the Rhine River flows through a beautiful green valley, then plunges over the Rhine Falls before flowing on toward Basel.
 The mightiest falls in Central Europe surge over a ledge of Jurassic limestone 150 meters across and up to 21 meters high, with two higher rocks standing in the middle of the river.
 The flow of water is at its greatest in June and July, after the mountain snows melt.

 Arriving in Stein am Rhein, about an hour from Zürich by train, you feel as though you've been dropped abruptly into medieval Switzerland.
 Except that the timbered buildings that line its main street are in far better condition than they probably were in the Middle Ages.
 Colorful frescoes, also beautifully maintained, decorate the buildings around Rathausplatz, the cozy main square.
 Flowers hang from window boxes, making every angle photo-worthy.